-Figure 4 Aerial view of Devon 662 site and sampling point locations (prior to demolition works in 2021)
+Figure 4 Aerial view of Devon 662 site with associated sampling points

 Prior to 1 July 1997, Farmers Fertiliser Ltd manufactured super phosphate on the site by acidulation of phosphate rock.
 Sulphuric acid was manufactured from elemental sulphur.
 A chrome sulphate plant was run in conjunction with the sulphuric acid plant.
 Hydrofluorosilicic acid was produced as a by-product of the rock acidulation process.
 The manufacturing plants were all decommissioned and subsequently removed from site, with the acid plant being the last plant to be removed, which was completed during the 2002-2003 year.
 After decommissioning, the acid tank was retained for storage of liquid wastes containing high levels of fertiliser.